cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 about k; and the server does not learn anything about x or F(k, x).
-A Verifiable OPRF (VOPRF) is an OPRF wherein the server also proves to the client that F(k, x) was produced by the key k corresponding to the public key the client knows.
+A Verifiable OPRF (VOPRF) is an OPRF wherein the server also proves to the client that F(k, x) was produced by the key k corresponding to the server's public key the client knows.
 A Partially-Oblivious PRF (POPRF) is a variant of a VOPRF wherein client and server interact in computing F(k, x, y), for some PRF F with server-provided key k, client-provided input x, and public input y, and client receives proof